gablj/speaker-verification/README.md

-# This repository is under construction
+# This Repository is Under Construction
 Not all the source code has been uploaded, I'm currently working on modifying some aspects of the source code to use it in an upcoming project.
 Although I've already defended my thesis (and graduated), the modifications aren't meant to improve the results obtained on my research, but rather to improve some minor portable features of the code.